EA5SW/MMDVMHost/README.md

 I add a new entry in MMDVM.ini for path to config files in Nextion section:
+This path is hardcoded now in some routines, so please, use it.

 FilesConfig=/home/pi/MMDVMHost/etc/

-You have now 5 config files (work in progress to put in only one), don't comment or delete any line, the code are simple and need to end with a C/R line to EOF
+You have now 6 config files (work in progress to put in only one), don't comment or delete any line, the code are simple and need to end with a C/R line to EOF

+ ctrl.ini are control for voice.

+ 1 are active or 0 are inactive callsign that you want NOT to speak, if you put here your own all sign only speak the another callsigns.
+ Put none to speak all callsigns included yours.

 info.ini contains information for MMDVM home screen: